ryzokuken/mf2-docs/dev-guide.md

 ### Custom Functions

+TODO: Should eventually explain how to _define_ custom functions, but maybe that has to be in a separate document that's JS-specific.

 MessageFormat allows you to specify extension points via custom functions in a portable manner through the "Function Registry".

 The registry provides a machine-readable description of MessageFormat extensions (custom functions).
 It contains descriptions of function signatures as defined in the [data model syntax](https://github.com/unicode-org/message-format-wg/blob/main/spec/registry.dtd) and [documentation](https://github.com/unicode-org/message-format-wg/blob/main/spec/registry.md).